 Before the import starts, the wizard shows what will be brought over and how many records are involved.
 For each row you'll see:

-• HubSpot data — what's in HubSpot (e.g., Contacts – records, Deals – pipelines).
+HubSpot data: what's in HubSpot (e.g., Contacts – records, Deals – pipelines).

-• Imported as — what it becomes in your account (e.g., Contacts – custom fields, Opportunities – pipelines).
+Imported as: what it becomes in your account (e.g., Contacts – custom fields, Opportunities – pipelines).

-• Records found — how many records will be imported.
+Records found: how many records will be imported.

-Heads-up: the Records found count for custom fields can differ from what you see in HubSpot's UI.
-The wizard counts only fields it can map and import, so a small gap between the two numbers is expected.
+Note: The Records found count for custom fields can differ from what you see in HubSpot's UI.
+The wizard counts only fields it can map and import, so a small gap between the two numbers is expected.Optionally click the Edit (pencil) icon next to contact properties or deal properties to select the specific properties to include.

 Click Confirm and start import to kick it off.
 Confirm once more in the dialog that follows.